TestGAS helps you write better Google Apps Script

 let failureFuncs = tester.executeTestGas(Test_TestGas);

-'s test is failing.
+}test_arrayLength_1_1's test is passing. test_arrayLength_1_2's test is failing.

 Executor.assertError (func, funcArgs, expectedErrorName, willOutputErrorToReport=true)